EddieTheCubeHead/Stagnum/README.md

 # Developing

-For developing and running server and client locally without docker compose in `client/README.md` and `server/README.md`.
+For developing and running server and client locally without docker compose see `client/README.md` and `server/README.md`.